 Generally, Providence College prefers to avoid cost sharing.
-Any cost sharing commitment must be included on the Grants Routing Form and in the proposed budget.
-The responsible College officials must identify the source of institutional funds and approve the cost sharing commitment on the Grants Routing Form.
+Any cost sharing commitment must be included in the proposed budget and flagged during the grants approval process.
+The responsible College officials must identify the source of institutional funds and approve the cost sharing commitment by e-mail to SPaRC.
 Any committed cost sharing must be documented within the College's financial system.
 Providence College will provide cost sharing or matching only when it is required or encouraged in the funding opportunity announcement.